About · SatsAtlas

-Understand Bitcoin's purchasing power by seeing real-world prices in sats — the smallest unit of Bitcoin.
+SatsAtlas helps you understand Bitcoin's purchasing power by showing real-world prices in satoshis — the smallest unit of Bitcoin — across the globe.

-We believe understanding money starts with seeing prices through a different lens.
-SatsAtlas helps people understand the real purchasing power of Bitcoin by showing prices of everyday items in satoshis across the world — from a beer in Tokyo to electricity in Argentina — so you can truly grasp Bitcoin's global purchasing power.
+Understanding money starts with seeing prices through a different lens.
+SatsAtlas shows the price of everyday things in satoshis across the world — from a beer in Tokyo to electricity in Argentina — so you can truly grasp Bitcoin's global purchasing power.

 Compare prices of beer, coffee, gasoline, electricity, and more across 100+ countries — all priced in sats.